 For those considering taking their blog posts to the next level, WooCommerce pricing is free for the plug-in and turns any WordPress site into an online store.
 WooCommerce costs nothing to install on your WordPress site but has other associated costs depending on your startup and ongoing needs.

-The best way to get started is to run your store with a dedicated WooCommerce and WordPress hosting provider, like Bluehost which offers an automatic WooCommerce installation and a free 2-hour set up call to help you get your store up and running.
+The best way to get started is to run your store with a dedicated WooCommerce and WordPress hosting provider like Bluehost.
+You get a free domain name, email address, automatic WooCommerce installation, a free 2-hour set up call, and more, all starting at just $6.95 per month.
+Click here to compare plans.

 WordPress Hosting Costs With WooCommerce